Band of the Royal Regiment of New Zealand Artillery: Financial assistance

 In the 1960s, the band formed an advocacy association to help with its financial backing.
 The Auckland City Council has also give financial assistance to the band, giving it in April 1970 a grant of $5,000 to establish a permanent rehearsal hall in the city.
 In the fall of 1974, the band spend up to $20,000 on instruments and uniforms.
 The band has also received donations from other brass bands, including the Auckland City Silver and Boys' Band.

 2012 re-organization

 This was a result of a 2012 decision to stop public government funding from going to reserve bands, effectively dissolving bands such as the artillery band, which was then based in Maungarei/Mount Wellington.
-It formerly received around $112,000 a year for providing support to communities from Kaitaia to Palmerston North from the New Zealand Defense Force.
+It formerly received around $112,000 a year for providing support to communities from Kaitaia to Palmerston North from the New Zealand Defence Force.
 Bob Davis, secretary of the Auckland Artillery Band Association criticized the decision saying it was "unnecessary, expensive and flawed".
-In April 2013, then Bandmaster Dennis Schofield WO1, revealed a need for the band to expand, saying that an extra 10 members would be needed to join the then 26 members to meet its demands for services that follow over the five years that follow.
+In April 2013, then Bandmaster Dennis Schofield WO1, revealed a need for the band to expand, saying that an extra 10 members would be needed to join the then 26 members to meet its demands for services over the five years that follow.